jeaye/jeaye.com/jobs/_posts/2017-03-30-okletsplay.md

 end: Present
 ---

-I lead the development of a patented eSports wagering platform for mobile, console, and web.
+I lead the development of a patented e-sports wagering platform for mobile, console, and web.

 Back-end: Clojure + Heroku
 Front-end: ClojureScript + ReactNative